muhammadgaffar/PythTB.jl/README.md

 - add PythTB package with full functionality and examples.

 ## Acknowledgement
-All credits go to PythTB, PyBindig, and KITE developers.
+All credits go to PythTB, PyBinding, and KITE developers.

 ## TO DO
 - add KITE packages (full functionality)